vtoool/Chef-de-Chef/DEVELOPER_GUIDE.md

 DROP POLICY IF EXISTS "Allow admin full access for bookings" ON public.bookings;
 DROP POLICY IF EXISTS "Allow public insert for contact messages" ON public.contact_messages;
 DROP POLICY IF EXISTS "Allow admin read access for contact" ON public.contact_messages;
+DROP POLICY IF EXISTS "Allow admin full access for clients" ON public.clients;
 DROP POLICY IF EXISTS "Allow public read access to testimonials" ON public.testimonials;
 DROP POLICY IF EXISTS "Allow admin full access for testimonials" ON public.testimonials;
 DROP POLICY IF EXISTS "Allow public read access to media assets" ON public.media_assets;
 DROP POLICY IF EXISTS "Allow admin full access for media" ON public.media_assets;

--- 8. Create new RLS policies
+-- 10. Create new RLS policies
 -- Bookings:
 -- Allow public to create new bookings via the website form.
 CREATE POLICY "Allow public insert for bookings" ON public.bookings